smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### The ERD as context for SQL code

 A database Entity Relationship Diagram (ERD) is very helpful in making sense of the SQL in a `view`.
 The ERD for `AdventureWorks` is [here](https://i.stack.imgur.com/LMu4W.gif).
-Save and study the SQL.
+If a published ERD is not available, a tool like the PostgreSQL *pg_modeler* is capable of generating an ERD (or at least describing the portion of the database that is visible to you).

-### Tables and columns
+### Selecting relevant tables and columns

-use tools like PostgreSQL pg_modeler to get an ERD.

-It can be helpful to actually mark up the ERD to identify the specific tables that are involved in the view you are going to reproduce.
+Before bginning to write code, it can be helpful to actually mark up the ERD to identify the specific tables that are involved in the view you are going to reproduce.
 ![](screenshots/AW-2008-OLTP-ERD.gif)

-The `sales.vsalespersonsalesbyfiscalyearsdata` view joins data from five different tables

 Define each table that is involved and identify the columns that will be needed from that table.
-The tables that are involved are:
+The `sales.vsalespersonsalesbyfiscalyearsdata` view joins data from five different tables:

   1. sales_order_header
   2. sales_territory